 An investor holds 35 per cent of the voting rights of an investee.
 Three other shareholders each hold 5 per cent of the voting rights of the investee.
 The remaining voting rights are held by numerous other shareholders, none individually holding more than 1 per cent of the voting rights.
 None of the shareholders has arrangements to consult any of the others or make collective decisions.
 Decisions about the relevant activities of the investee require the approval of a majority of votes cast at relevant shareholders' meetings-75 per cent of the voting rights of the investee have been cast at recent relevant shareholders' meetings.
-In this case, the active participation of the investor would not have the practical ability to direct the relevant activities unilaterally, regardless of whether the investor has directed the relevant activities because a sufficient number of other shareholders voted in the same way as the investor.
+In this case, the active participation of the other shareholders at recent shareholders' meetings indicates that the investor would not have the practical ability to direct the relevant activities unilaterally, regardless of whether the investor has directed the relevant activities because a sufficient number of other shareholders voted in the same way as the investor.